berkio3x/berkio3x/README.md

 ### Hi there 👋

 kshitij.
 I Graduated with a degree in Computer Science in 2016.

+I started programming about 11 years ago andand I've been hooked ever since.

-India, Gurgaon.
+Based in India, Gurgaon.

 > designing systems that survive scale, chaos, and bad assumptions.